Cuban Revolution of 1933: Coup

 On September 3 and 4 some of the lower-ranking officers at Columbia barracks directly raised issues of back pay and promotions with the senior officers.
 On September 4, Captain Mario Torres Menier appeared at a meeting of the enlisted men at Camp Columbia.
 Batista allowed him to enter.
 The soldiers made their complaints with mounting enthusiasm; Torres Menier withdrew to consult with other superior officers.
 Another meeting was scheduled for 8PM.
 In the interim, leaders of the coup rallied their supporters.
 Batista contacted Carbó and secured the support of Juan Blas Hernández, a rebel who opposed Machado for two years.

 The meeting that evening took place in a theater.
 The senior officers had been excluded.
 Batista spoke from onstage, declaring:

 From this moment forward, do not obey anyone's orders but mine.
 First sergeants must immediately take control of their respective military units.
 If there is no first sergeant, or if he refuses to take command, the senior sergeant must do so.
 If there is no sergeant, a corporal.
 If there is no willing corporal, then a soldier, and if not, then a recruit.
 The units must have someone in command and he must be an enlisted man.

 Thus the sergeants took uncontested control of Columbia barracks and soon established communications with sympathetic officers in other cities.
 Members of the Student Directory—beginning with José Leyva, Ramiro Valdés Daussá, Juan António Rubio Padilla, Carlos Prío Socarrás, Rubén de León, and Justo Carrillo—came to the barracks and joined forces with the army.
 While President Céspedes was away from Havana to survey hurricane damage, the rebels forced the remaining government officers in Havana to leave their posts.
 They then issued a proclamation announcing that they were in control of the country, and set up a Pentarchy modeled on the then-current government of Uruguay.

 After President Céspedes returned on September 5, members of the junta arrived at his office and informed him that they were to receive the government from him.
 Swayed by their claim to command the allegiance of the military rank and file, Céspedes vacated the Presidential Palace.

+The coup tested the new Franklin D. Roosevelt administration's Good Neighbor Policy, with some in the administration wanting full-scale military intervention in Cuba while Roosevelt wanted to avoid it.